franciscop/polystore/readme.md

 };
 ```

+Why?
 The Cloudflare native KV store only accepts strings and has you manually calculating timeouts, but as usual with `polystore` you can set/get any serializable value and set the timeout in a familiar format:

 ```js
 // GOOD - with polystore